felipepedroso/PacmanMazeSolver/README.md

 Note that there is a draft of a Tile Engine that was used to generate the Maze.

-Since I'm not familiar with Unity dependencies yet, I uploade the LeanTween (https://github.com/dentedpixel/LeanTween/).
+Since I'm not familiar with Unity dependencies yet, I uploadee the LeanTween (https://github.com/dentedpixel/LeanTween/) library together with my code.
 As soon as I get how to create a submodule with that, I'll remove and make a reference.